Idefixus/Vagrant/README.md

-These are my master thesis vagrant test projects
+This is my vagrant release candidate branch